ddev/ddev-solr/README.md

 Solr Cloud depends on Zookeeper to share configurations between the Solr nodes.
 Therefore, this service starts a single Zookeeper server on port 2181, too.

+## Create a collection

+It is recommended to use Solr's API to manage your collections (and cores).
+You could use the solr command line client, or the Solr API via curl or any http client.
+The PHP solarium library provides all required methods as well.
+Some frameworks like Drupal provide a full integration to manage your Solr collections within the framework itself.

+But for backward compatibility to older ddev Solr integrations and legacy applications that just provide a Solr configset (sometimes simply called "Solr config"), there's another method, too:
+Simply copy a configset directory to `.ddev/solr/configsets/` and restart ddev.
+That configset will automatically be uploaded (or updated) to Solr and a corresponding collection with the same name will be created if it doesn't exist already.

 ## Solarium